nismod/irv-frontend/README.md

 React app served through NGINX.

+## Setting up Husky

+When running `npm install` in development, the `prepare` script should be run automatically.
+This will set up the Husky git hooks.
+The `pre-commit` hook is used to run linting and formatting on staged files using `lint-staged`.

 ## Installing dependencies for development

 This package's dependencies include packages in the `@nismod` scope, which are